JustinSDK/dotSCAD/docs/lib-shape_path_extend.md

-# path_extend
+# shape_path_extend

-It extends a 2D stroke along a path.
+It extends a 2D stroke along a path to create a 2D shape.
 This module is suitable for a path created by a continuous function.
+The returned points can be used with xxx_extrude modules of dotSCAD.
+The shape points can be also used with the built-in polygon module.

+When using this module, you should use points to represent the 2D stroke.

-It depends on the rotate_p function and the polytransversals module.
+It depends on the `rotate_p` function.
 Remember to include "rotate_p.scad" and "polytransversals.scad".

-When using this module, you should use points to represent the 2D stroke.

 ## Parameters